FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Spiral command
 ++++++++++++++++

-Click the "Spiral" icon to enter the Spiral command editing interface
+Click the "Spiral" icon to enter the Spiral command editing interface.

 The "Spiral" command is a spiral motion, which includes three points, which form a circle.
 On the third point setting page, there are several parameters including the number of spiral turns, attitude correction angle, radius increment and rotation axis direction increment.
 Setting, the number of helix circles is the number of motion circles of the helix, the attitude correction angle is the attitude at the end of the helix and the attitude of the first point of the helix, the radius increment is the increment of the radius of each circle, and the direction of the rotation axis is increased.
 The amount is the increment in the direction of the screw axis. set up
 Whether to offset, the offset takes effect on the trajectory of the entire helix.